 Antipsychotic Drugs, Metabolic Syndrome and Diabetes

 Antipsychotics open a new world for those with psychiatric disorders.
-They promote clear thinking, improved work ability, better social interaction skills and are especially effective for those with thought disorders that affect their ability to function in society.
+They promote clear thinking, improved functioning at work, better social interaction skills and are especially effective for those with thought disorders that affect their ability to function in society.

 - heart disease